Papua New Guinea PM warns opposition not to 'play politics' with China visit

 "The facts over nearly half a century have proved that the exchanges between China and (Pacific island countries) did not and will not affect regional security and stability," he said, according to a foreign ministry statement on Friday.

-Wang is expected to travel to East Timor later on Friday to sign bilateral agreements on health, agriculture, media and economic cooperation, according to East Timor's foreign ministry.
+Wang travelled to East Timor later on Friday, where he is to sign bilateral agreements on health, agriculture, media and economic cooperation, according to East Timor's foreign ministry.

-In Dili, he will also meet with newly elected president Jose Ramos-Horta who has advocated for a stronger relationship between the two nations.

 'FRIENDS TO ALL'